Here’s my guide to spending one perfect day in Sintra Portugal.

 From the National Palace, it’s just a 15 minute walk to your next destination, Quinta da Regaleira Palace.

 5. Quinta da Regaleira

-Quinta is my favorite fairytale palace in Sintra.
-The word “Quinta” means private estate or mansion, and this place truly lives up to its enchanting title.
+Quinta da Regaleira is my absolute favorite fairytale palace in Sintra.
+The name “Quinta” refers to a private estate or mansion, and this place truly lives up to its enchanting title.

-The palace and its architectural ensemble are magnificent — with Gothic, Egyptian, Moorish, and Renaissance influences, creating a magnificent fusion of styles.
+The palace itself, along with its architectural ensemble, is a sight to behold.
+It combines Gothic, Egyptian, Moorish, and Renaissance influences, creating a magnificent fusion of styles.
 Intricate carvings associated with Masonry, the Knights Templar, and the Rosicrucians further add to the palace’s mystique.

-You walk 90 feet down the spiral (and somewhat slippery) staircase.
-Then, you enter an underground tunnel that takes you back to the gardens.
+You descend the spiral staircase down 90 feet, which can be a tad slippery.
+You’ll enter an underground tunnel that leads you back to the enchanting gardens.

 Once inside the palace, you can only visit the first floor.
 There are formal rooms, such as the dining room, music room, etc. You’ll see intricate inlaid mosaic floors, ornate fireplaces, and elaborate wooden ceilings.

 For more information, here’s my complete guide to visiting Quinta da Regaleira.
 You should pre-book a skip the line ticket to avoid a wait in line.
 Your ticket comes with a map showing you what to see on the grounds.

 If you just want to see Quinta on your visit to Sintra, you can book this 4 hour guided tour from Lisbon.
 It might be worth it given the palace’s unique history and architecture.